dsfb/exercise/README.md

 * Test are leaving trash on app dir
 * CI on TravisCI with a hook on github for PRs will be great
 * Including Swagger can be nice
+* build it's not failing if gradlew fails, it should